tyogautomo/tyogautomo/README.md

 I do a lot of arts stuff before, from traditional arts until the digital one.
 One day a cool stuff came into my life => Programming.
 That thing has been changing my whole life career and makes a new point of view for me.
 Not only into Frontend, I also learning Backend to keep up with another technologies and building a complete Web / Mobile Apps.
 <br>
 ### TL;DR This is my life in a nut shell..
-- 🌐 Here's My Personal Website: [yogautomo.com](https://yogautomo.com)
+- 🌐 Here's my personal Website: [yogautomo.com](https://yogautomo.com)
 - 💻 I’m currently working on React Native projects (in a startup company)
 - 🚀 I’m currently learning React JS, React Native, and Game Development (C#, Blender, and Unity 3D)
 - 💼 I'm currently looking for a job: Web Developer (React JS)